xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 > Tilt the **German intellectual right** on the **nash-porquería** and go public w/o stall, block out, disinformation, disruptiveness, decay, detour, indirection (…) using euphemism here.
 See previous entry from **2019-07-01** Mo.
 >
 > From the little (…) Google and its upcoming Fuchsia OS sources a real-time kernel called Zircon w/ almost **none method to wait or hold or batch** the processing.
-This describes a **flat origamigram** organization hierarchy which perfectly maps the [ Common Democracy Model ](https://gitlab.com/xcheck/fellows/issues/2) but – as we sick – nor the German **red tape** authority infrastructure, neither the German private sector, does map it.
+This describes a **flat origamigram** organization hierarchy which perfectly maps the [ :arrow_right_hook: Common Democracy Model ](https://gitlab.com/xcheck/fellows/issues/2) but – as we sick – nor the German **red tape** authority infrastructure, neither the German private sector, does map it.
 >
 > Red tape is also a **license treatment**, which is a current object to be answered externally from the Linux kernel community by marking \_GPL() functions (…) trending that GNU GPL is not an ulceration, allowing to compile it with propritary code.
 I am not aware of how to prevent the license assimilation by replacing code continuously as it goes.
 Last another way to block and slowdown code evolution.
 -->